 Overall, Kong: Skull Island wasn’t as bad as its predecessors, but fell short in many critical areas.
 John C. Reilly, and Samuel L Jackson to some extent (in the vein of Snakes on a Plane and Deep Blue Sea), was there for comic relief, but the jokes fell flat.
 John Goodman is also traditionally a comedic actor, and Brie Larson is mostly known for playing Natalie “Envy” Adams in Scott Pilgrim vs. the World.
 So I wasn’t sure whether this was supposed to be a campy, fun monster movie, a commentary on the Vietnam War, or an action-packed adventure film.
 Whatever it was supposed to be, it never rose above the level of a typical popcorn flick.

-Posted on April 10, 2017, in Film and Television, Reviews and tagged Brie Larson, John C. Reilly, John Goodman, Jordan Vogt-Roberts, King Kong, Kong, Legendary Pictures, Monster Movies, MonsterVerse, Peter Jackson, Samuel L Jackson, Skull Island, Tian Jing, Tom Hiddleston.
+Posted on April 10, 2017, in Film and Television, Movies, Reviews and tagged Brie Larson, John C. Reilly, John Goodman, Jordan Vogt-Roberts, King Kong, Kong, Legendary Pictures, Monster Movies, MonsterVerse, Peter Jackson, Samuel L Jackson, Skull Island, Tian Jing, Tom Hiddleston.
 Bookmark the permalink.
 Leave a comment.